MarcinOrlowski/dhunter/docs/usage.md

  > NOTE: If you do not want any folder (i.e. subfolder) to be scanned, simply put empty
  > file named `.dhunterignore` and all files in that folder will be ignored.
 Subfolders
  > will be scanned though!

+#### Filtering ####

+ Experience tells that there's no point to hash all the files found, because some, (i.e.
+ `.gitignore`) may have the same content intentionally and should not be considered duplicates and not all files are worth scanning (i.e. it's usually safe to ignore `.git` folder and its subfolders).
+Therefore `dscan` will apply some filters to decide if given file or directory should be processed or not.

+ The following criteria are applied to folders:

+  * directory is not a symbolic link to other location
+  * directory name is not blacklisted.
+Currently the following names are:
+    * .git
+    * .svn
+    * .cvs
+    * vendor

+ > NOTE: contrary to how `.dhunterignore` works, if directory name is on aboice black list
+ > then whole directory, including all subdirectories will be ignored.

+ The following criteria are applied to all files:

+  * file is not a symbolic link to other file
+  * files of 0 bytes length are always ignored
+  * for non-zero length files the following must be true:
+    * file size is not smaller than 2048 (use `--min` to set own value)
+    * if `--max` option is given, file size must not be bigger than specified size
+  * file name is not blacklisted.
+Currently the following names are:
+    * .dhunter
+    * .dhunterignore
+    * .env
+    * .htaccess
+    * .htpasswd
+    * .gitignore

 ### Hunting ###